-REC Solar was selected by Cal Poly to build a 4.5 megawatt (AC) solar farm.
-The 18.5-acre solar farm is slated for completion in winter 2017.
-It will include more than 16,000 individual solar panels and will generate more than 11 million kWh per year — enough to power more than 1,000 homes, or about 25 percent of Cal Poly’s total needs.
-In addition to the environmental benefits, the energy produced by the solar farm will result in direct savings on Cal Poly’s utility bills totaling about $17 million over 20 years.
-The solar farm is being financed by REC Solar via a power purchase agreement (or PPA), which allows Cal Poly to purchase energy at a lower rate, without paying any upfront costs for the system construction and maintenance.
+REC Solar was selected by Cal Poly to build a solar farm comprised of 5.7 MW of trackers on agricultural land.
+The 18.5-acre solar farm was completed in 2018.
+It is comprised of more than 16,000 individual solar panels and generates more than 11 million kWh per year — enough to power more than 1,000 homes, or about 25 percent of Cal Poly’s total needs.
+In addition to the environmental benefits, the energy produced by the solar farm will result in direct savings on Cal Poly’s utility bills totaling about $10 million over 20 years.
+The solar farm was financed by REC Solar through a power purchase agreement (or PPA), which allows Cal Poly to purchase energy at a lower rate, without paying any upfront costs for the system construction or maintenance.